 From the last breath of sunset to the first finger-light of dawn, the audience enters a mysterious and secret space – reptilian creatures slither from dark caves, a moth emerges from its cocoon, the land erupts pushing up mountains and carving waterholes – the world is being born.

-This production features the First Nations' language Yolngu Matha (Yirritja language group - North East Arnhem Land).
+This production features the First Nations language Yolngu Matha (Yirritja) (North East Arnhem Land).

 Sections of Bush

-Life Cycle - Metamorphosis, rejuvenation and the passing on of knowledge
+Life Cycle: Leaf (Man'tjarr), Caterpillar (Dapal), Moth (Dhumar) - Metamorphosis, rejuvenation and the passing on of knowledge.

-- Feather - Preparing the spirit and body for its journey into the next life cycle.
+Feather (But'tju) - Preparing the spirit and body for its journey into the next life cycle.

 Ceremony: Water (Gapu), Passing, Gift, Clan - The cycle of rituals in the celebration of death and rebirth.